-Rehabilitation and education of hard of hearing and deaf individuals Prof. Mosť research activities focus on the effect of hearing loss and the use of various sensory (hearing aids aids. cochlear implants) on the perception and production of spoken language.
-The research relates to individuals from in a wide range of ages and various degrees of hearing loss from unilateral and mild hearing loss to profound deafness.
-Prof. Most also studies the ramifications of а hearing and communication deficiency Prof. Most is at the Department of Communication Disorders, Steyer School of Health Professions, Faculty of Medicine and the Department of Counselling and Special Education, Jaime and Joan Constantiner School of Education.
+Rehabilitation and education of hard of hearing and deaf individuals Prof. Most' research activities focus on the effect of hearing loss and the use of various sensory aids (hearing aids. cochlear implants) on the perception and production of spoken language.
+The research relates individuals from in a wide range of ages and various degrees of hearing loss from unilateral and mild hearing loss to profound deafness.
+Prof. Most also studies the ramifications of hearing and а communication deficiency Prof. Most is at the Department of Communication Disorders, Steyer School of Health Professions, Faculty of Medicine and the Department of Counselling and Special Education, Jaime and Joan Constantiner School of Education.
 Prof. Most research focuses on the rehabilitation and education of deaf and hard of hearing individuals.
-Her research work has been published in leading international scientific journals including 95 research manuscripts, 15 book chapters and a book in the area of education and rehabilitation of deaf and hard of hearing children and adults. individual's the on academic. social and emotional functioning.
-She examines their functioning in the various life environments of education. family, community and occupation, focusing on individuals the with hearing loss as well as their parents, friends. teachers and employers.
-She provides a holistic approach and broad indepth understanding of the ramifications of the hearing loss the on individual's functioning.
-Prof.Yuval Nir
+Her research work has been published in leading international scientific journals including 95 research manuscripts, 15 book chapters and a book in the area of education and rehabilitation of deaf and hard of hearing children and adults. individual's the on academic. and social emotional functioning.
+She examines their functioning the various life in environments of family, education. community and occupation, focusing on individuals with the hearing loss as well as parents, friends, their teachers and employers. provides a holistic approach and broad indepth understanding of the ramifications of the hearing loss the on individual's functioning.
+Prof. Yuval Nir

+Sleep

-Sleep Sleep is а universal behavior that is present the animal across kingdom.
+Sleep is universal а behavior that is present the animal across kingdom.
 We spend a third of our lives sleeping, but still don't fully understand what it is for.
-Prof. Nir is the relation studying between sleep and cognition using a unique combination of animal and human research: what it is about sleep that keeps us 'disconnected' from the environment? external How does sleep promote learning and memory?
-Can we harness sleep to neuropsychiatric improve diagnosis and counteract neurodegeneration?
-Prof. Nir is at the Department of Physiology and Pharmacology.
-He ompleted his PhD at the Weizmann Institute of Science and his postdoctoral training at center for sleep and consciousness, University of Wisconsin-Madison.
-He has won several awards, including the Adelis Neuroscience Prize.
+Prof. Nir is studying the relation sleep between and cognition using a unique combination of animal and human research: what it is about sleep that keeps us 'disconnected' from the environment? external How does sleep promote memory? learning and Can we harness sleep to neuropsychiatric improve diagnosis and counteract neurodegeneration?

+Prof. Nir, Department of Physiology and Pharmacology, completed his PhD at the Weizmann Institute of Science and his postdoctoral training at center for sleep and consciousness, University of Wisconsin-Madison.
+He has won several awards including the Adelis Neuroscience Prize.

-https://yuvalnirlab.com/ Dr. Moshe Parnas
+https://yuvalnirlab.com/

+Prof. Eran Perlson